MarynaYarmolenko/Inu_neko_sales/README.md

 *A histogram visualizing sales by product in 2021, created using Tableau*.

 ### 2. What were the most popular products over the past year?
+To determine the most popular products, I filtered the data by year, found the total number of units sold and the total number of customers who bought it for each product.
+I sorted them by the number of units sold and then by the number of customers.
+This query emphasizes the products with the highest number of units sold.
 ```sql
 SELECT
     product_name,